FAQ

 American Families United lobbies to benefit the welfare of current, former, and future family-based immigration petitioners.
 Lobbying on behalf of this community can range from immigration reform, such as shortening wait times or adding waivers that are not currently available, to tax reform, such as streamlining foreign reporting requirements.

-this is a common misconception.
+No; this is a common misconception.
 Immigration laws are incredibly complicated, and marrying a U.S. citizen does not remedy many immigration issues, even technical and trivial ones.
 Even when things go smoothly, the path to citizenship is expensive and takes years, sometimes even decades.

 Over one million U.S. citizens have a spouse who is ineligible for a green card.
 The law harms these citizens, their children, and their extended families.